If weight and packed volume are your biggest priorities, then look no further

-Looking for less heat?
+Like the Spark but Looking for less heat?
 Check out the Spark I

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-At one pound six ounces, the Spark III is the lightest bag in our review.
-Despite being rated to 25F, it remains on the warmer side of all bags we tested; in fact, there are not many bags of comparable warmth that are even close to the weight of the Spark III.
-It basically achieves its best-in-class weight in four ways.
+At 1 pound 6 ounces, the Spark III is definitely lightweight.
+Despite being rated to 25F, it remains on the warmer side of all bags we tested.
+In fact, there are not many bags of comparable warmth that are even close to the weight of the Spark III.
+It achieves its best in class weight in four ways.
 The first way the Spark III minimizes its weight is by using a 10D UL Nylon exterior fabric treated with DWR; this makes up the backbone of the bag.

-This contender is the most compact bag in our review.
-It achieves this via several of the same reasons we just mentioned.
+Despite packing in a fair amount of warmth, the Spark III achieves this via several of the same reasons we just mentioned.
 This bag is an incredibly low weight option; it's made up of a super light 10D shell fabric, has a 1/3 length smaller than average #3 YKK zipper, is made of high-quality down, and has a tighter cut than many of the other contenders.

 Comfort, Spaciousness, and Fit

 The Spark III is a poor option for car camping or shorter trips where you might just be hanging out in the same camp for multiple nights in a row, where weight and packed size are likely to be less of an issue.
-The Spark III is a rad bag for all weight weenies; it offers enough warmth to make it adequate for light and fast trips, long range backpacking trips, mountaineering and alpine climbing, or even the occasional spring ski mountaineering trip.
+It's a rad bag for all weight weenies; it offers enough warmth to make it adequate for light and fast trips, long-range backpacking trips, mountaineering, and alpine climbing, or even the occasional spring ski mountaineering trip.

 Features and Design

 This contender doesn't offer a lot of extra features, with its most appealing aspects being its minimal weight and fantastic packed size (while still offering surprisingly solid warmth).
 While it features the thinnest shell fabric in our review (10D), it did not "leak" more down than other bags in our tests.
-In fact, even after a few weeks of use, it leaked less feathery insulation than other bags using thicker nylon shells.
+Even after a few weeks of use, it leaked less feathery insulation than other bags using thicker nylon shells.

 This bag is best for any trip where weight and packed size are the most important factors.
 During the testing phase of our sleeping bag review, the Spark became our go-to for summer alpine climbs.
 We even brought it with us on a mid-spring ski mountaineering traverse in Washington's North Cascades.
-We think the Spark III would be a killer option for any long-distance or thru-hiking adventure.
+The Spark III would be a killer option for any long-distance or thru-hiking adventure.
 It would also be a great bag for folks who are camping in a colder climate or for those that desire a sleeping bag that offers more warmth.